DracoBlue/node-facebook-client/README.md

 ### FacebookSession#isValid()

-Calls `/me` on the graph api, to check wheter the session is still valid or the user has already logged out.
+Calls `/me` on the graph api, to check whether the session is still valid or the user has already logged out.

     session.isValid()(function(is_valid) {